xiv3r/anti-tethering-bypasser/README.md

 Here is a basic nftables configuration to change TTL and allow forwarding between `wlan0` and `eth0`:

-#### 3. Create the nftables rules file

-Create or edit the nftables configuration file `/etc/nftables.conf`:

 ```bash
 nft add table inet custom_table